rust-lang-ja/book-ja/src/ch04-03-slices.md

 This function, `first_word`, has a `&String` as a parameter.
 We don’t want ownership, so this is fine.
 But what should we return?
 We don’t really have a way to talk about *part* of a string.
 However, we could return the index of the end of the word.
-Let’s try that as shown in Listing 4-7.
+Let’s try that, as shown in Listing 4-7.
 -->

-この関数、`first_word`は引数に`&String`をとります。所有権はいらないので、これで十分です。
-ですが、何を返すべきでしょうか？文字列の*一部*について語る方法が全くありません。しかし、
-単語の終端の添え字を返すことができますね。リスト4-7に示したように、その方法を試してみましょう。

 <!--
 <span class="filename">Filename: src/main.rs</span>